-ALREADY POSSIBLE UNDER NATIONAL LAW DISAGREE WITH RECOMMENDATION: IMPRACTICABLE OR UNNECESSAR Y DISAGREE WITH RECOMMENDATION BECAUSE OUTSIDE SCOPE EAW FD ISSUE TO BE ADDRESSED AT EU LEVEL NO REASON GIVEN SLOVENIA R. 5 (law already provides for implicit checking of respect for specialty principle) R. 12 (execution of sentences against SI nationals by SI courts instead of surrender) R. 14 (seizure of property partly implemented and partly existing under national law) R. 1 (enough tools and handbook already available) R. 3 (threshold for issuing EAW not amended as it safeguards proportionality) R. 6 (national law already obliges person to be informed when renouncing specialty principle
+ALREADY POSSIBLE UNDER NATIONAL LAW DISAGREE WITH RECOMMENDATION: IMPRACTICABLE OR UNNECESSARY DISAGREE WITH RECOMMENDATION BECAUSE OUTSIDE SCOPE EAW FD ISSUE TO BE ADDRESSED AT EU LEVEL NO REASON GIVEN SLOVENIA R. 5 (law already provides for implicit checking of respect for specialty principle) R. 12 (execution of sentences against SI nationals by SI courts instead of surrender) R. 14 (seizure of property partly implemented and partly existing under national law) R. 1 (enough tools and handbook already available) R. 3 (threshold for issuing EAW not amended as it safeguards proportionality) R. 6 (national law already obliges person to be informed when renouncing specialty principle)

-ALREADY POSSIBLE UNDER NATIONAL LAW DISAGREE WITH RECOMMENDATION: IMPRACTICABLE OR UNNECESSAR Y DISAGREE WITH RECOMMENDATION CONTRADICTING/ OUTSIDE SCOPE FD ISSUE TO BE ADDRESSED AT EU LEVEL NO REASON GIVEN SLOVAK REPUBLIC FINLAND R. 3 (grounds for refusal not provided in EAW FD are a political decision) R. 4 (no problems with territoriality clause that need to be addressed) R. 6 (no contradiction in translation provisions that would need to be clarified) R. 2 (role of police not incompatible with EAW FD)
+ALREADY POSSIBLE DISAGREE WITH RECOMMENDATION: DISAGREE WITH RECOMMENDATION ISSUE TO BE ADDRESSED AT EU NO REASON UNDER NATIONAL LAW IMPRACTICABLE OR UNNECESSARY CONTRADICTING/ OUTSIDE SCOPE FD LEVEL GIVEN SLOVAK REPUBLIC LAW R. 7 (requirement for prosecutor to obtain prior consent from Prosecutor General for proposing to issue an EAW is maintained as this guarantees proportionality principle) R.12 (reference to "important interests of the Slovak Republic" should be kept since it in line with EU law on flagging) FINLAND R. 3 (grounds for refusal not provided in EAW FD are a political decision) R. 4 (no problems with territoriality clause that need to be addressed) R. 6 (no contradiction in translation provisions that would need to be clarified) R. 2 (role of police not incompatible with EAW FD)

-ALREAD Y POSSIBLE UNDER NATIONAL LAW DISAGREE WITH RECOMMENDATION: IMPRACTICABLE OR UNNECESSARY DISAGREE WITH RECOMMENDATION CONTRADICTING/ OUTSIDE SCOPE FD ISSUE TO BE ADDRESSED AT EU LEVEL NO REASON GIVEN SWEDEN R. 3 (no reasons to change the system of international police co-operation division issuing conviction EAWs) R. 5 (abolition of requirement to summon person would not do away with danger of informing suspect) R. 12 (deadline for prosecutor to refer EAW to court is sufficient) UNITED KINGDOM
+ALREADY POSSIBLE UNDER NATIONAL DISAGREE WITH RECOMMENDATION: IMPRACTICABLE OR UNNECESSARY DISAGREE WITH RECOMMENDATION CONTRADICTING/ OUTSIDE SCOPE FD ISSUE TO BE ADDRESSED AT EU LEVEL NO REASON GIVEN LAW SWEDEN R. 3 (no reasons to change the system of international police co-operation division issuing conviction EAWs) R. 5 (abolition of requirement to summon person would not do away with danger of informing suspect) R. 12 (deadline for prosecutor to refer EAW to court is sufficient) UNITED KINGDOM